ntustison/Histograms/Text/stitched.md

 analysis (e.g., [@Warfield:2004aa]) to these data.

-As we mentioned in the Introduction, all the algorithms have demonstrated research (and potential clinical) utility based on findings using derived measures.
+As we mentioned in the Introduction, all the algorithms have demonstrated research utility and potential clinical utility based on findings using derived measures.
 This is supported by our first evaluation which is based on diagnostic prediction of given clinical categories assigned to the imaging cohort using derived random forest models [@Breiman:2001aa].
 This approach also provides an